pivotal/docs-platform-automation/docs/pipelines/multiple-products.md

+# Tanzu Operations Manager and multiple products

 Below you will find a reference pipeline that illustrates the tasks and provides an example of a basic pipeline design.
-You know your environment and constraints and we don't - we recommend you look at the tasks that make up the pipeline, and see how they can be arranged for your specific automation needs.
+You know your environment and constraints and we don't.
+VMware recommends that you look at the tasks that make up the pipeline, and see how they can be arranged for your specific automation needs.
 For a deeper dive into each task see the Task Reference.

-These Concourse pipelines are examples on how to use the [tasks](../tasks.md).
+These Concourse pipelines are examples of how to use the [tasks](../tasks.md).
 If you use a different CI/CD platform, you can use these Concourse files as examples of the inputs, outputs, and arguments used in each step in the workflow.

 ## Prerequisites